 Length: 28, 32, 36, 40, 48, 51, 53 feet

 Height: 12.5 – 13.5 feet

 Flatbed trailers are open trailers with no roof.
 This equipment is used for moving oversized and bulky freight that doesn’t fit into enclosed trailers.
 Pipes, rigs, heavy equipment, machinery, and steel pieces are commonly shipped with flatbeds.

-The main difference between FTL and LTL shipping is that truckload shipping suggests filling an entire truck trailer with your freight, while LTL means filling only a part of trailer’s space.
+The main difference between FTL and LTL shipping is that truckload shipping suggests filling an entire truck trailer with your freight, while LTL means only filling a small part of the trailer’s space.

 Essentially, both FTL and LTL can be beneficial for your shipment.
 However, it depends on many factors like freight volume, commodity type, lane and address destination.
-Compared to LTL, truckload shipping can be a better solution for shippers who move large quantities of goods.
-With large freight volume, FTL shipping is a cheaper, faster and more reliable way to ship freight.
+Truckload shipping can be a better solution for shippers who move large quantities of goods since it becomes more cost-efficient in that case.
+With enough freight to fill in the